Arctic-Bromine-Model-Intercomparison/arctic-bromine-model-intercomp/readme.md

 - To be listed.

 ## Next meeting
-Arctic Bromine Model Intercomparison
-8 Dec 2022 at 16:30 to 17:30, CET
+- 8 Dec 2022 at 16:30 to 17:30, CET
-Please join our mailing list to get all the meeting info!
+- Please join our mailing list to get all the meeting info!

 ## Past meetings
 ### 6 Sept 2022